code-chicken/f2b-auto-ignore/README.md

 The result is, within a limited time, a user who has successfully logged in some time before will not be blocked by the firewall when some email apps still use the old credentials.

+## Requirements
+The Python Daemonize library has to be installed